Azeez1314/Azeez1314/README.md

   </a>
 </p>

 Hello!
-I'm Azeez, a full-stack software engineer.
-I build websites and web applications; if you have anyone who needs a website or application.
+I'm Azeez, a full-stack software engineer passionate about creating dynamic websites and web applications.
+If you or someone you know needs a custom digital solution, I'm here to help.
-Apart from my expertise as a sofware engineer, I also have experience in Banking, Accounting, Finance and Risk Mangement.

 See [my website](https://azeezroheem.netlify.app) for more information!